gmongaras/MetaU_Capstone/README.md

 - <b>Features:</b>
   1. Clicking on the user's profile picture pops up a window allowing the user to upload an image from their device to change their profile picture.
   2. User's can set whether they want to display the app in dark mode or light mode (default)
+  3. User's can change the language which the app is displayed in.
   3. The user can change their privacy/user settings:
      - User's can set whether they are allowing other users to friend them.
 Turning this off does not allow any other users to make new friend requests to the current user.
      - User's can set whether they are allowing friends to see their fortunes or not.
 Setting this off hides all fortunes when <b>friends</b> are viewing the current user's profile.
 This setting does not effect other users.